Therapeutic Hypothermia After Pediatric Cardiac Arrest

 The authors concluded that therapeutic hypothermia did not confer a significant benefit in survival, with a favorable functional outcome at 1 year among comatose children who survived in-hospital cardiac arrest.

 This study reports that in comatose children who survived in-hospital cardiac arrest, therapeutic hypothermia, as compared with therapeutic normothermia, did not confer a significant benefit with respect to survival with a good functional outcome at 1 year.
 Additional trials combining targeted temperature management with neuroprotective agents might be considered in the future to improve outcomes after cardiac arrest in children.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias

 Keywords: Adolescent, Arrhythmias, Cardiac, Coma, Heart Arrest, Hypothermia, Hypothermia, Induced, Neurobehavioral Manifestations, Neuroprotective Agents, Pediatrics, Secondary Prevention, Survival